|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 11: To Albania

 We spend the morning in Prizren, one of the most scenic towns of the Balkans, with a magnificent setting on the slopes of the Sar Mountains and the former capital of old, historic Serbia.
 The municipality of Prizren is still the most culturally and ethnically heterogeneous area of Kosovo, retaining communities of Bosniaks, Turks, and Romani in addition to the majority Kosovo Albanian population which also live in Prizren.
-We learn about the recent turbulent history and enjoy views of the fortress, stonge bridges, minarets and mosques.
+We learn about the recent turbulent history and enjoy views of the fortress, stone bridges, minarets and mosques.

 Day 12: Valbona National Park

-Today, we enjoy a full day visit to the Valbona Valley, one of most beautiful parts of the Northern Albanian Alps with over 8000 hectors becoming a national park in 1996.
+Today, we enjoy a full day visit to the Valbona Valley, one of most beautiful parts of the Northern Albanian Alps with over 8000 hectares, becoming a national park in 1996.
 Depending on the weather, we have the opportunity to enjoy caves, a pass, or the lovely Curraj i Eperm Monastery.
 Overnight in Valbona.

 Day 13: Boating on Drini River, Shkodra sightseeing

-This morning we have a very early start (4.30AM wake up, 6AM departure) to the day as we board our small ship, cruising to Koman along the Drini river.
+This morning we have a very early start to the day as we board our small ship, cruising to Koman along the Drini river.
 Upon our arrival in Loman, we will board our bus and drive to Shkodra, located on the southernmost shore of beautiful Lake Shkoder in northwestern Albania.
 It is one of the oldest and most historic towns in Albania.
 It is a vibrant and important cultural and economic center and has a pulsating street life.
 Many visitors feel that Shkodra is the soul of Albania.
 The most attractive quarters of the city are commonly called the Pjaca.
 We stop quickly to take a photo of Mother Teresa’s Memorial statue before visiting the Shkodra Cathedral and Ethnic Museum to learn about the religions within Albania.
 Overnight in Shkodra.

 Day 14: Rozafa Castle, Memorial of Shkanderbeg, Kruja, To Tirana

 This morning we visit the Rozafa Castle near Shkodra, which rises imposingly on a rocky hill, 130 metres above sea level, surrounded by the Bojana and Drin rivers.
-This is one of the largest and most impressive fortresses of the entire region, dating back to the illyrian times.
+This is one of the largest and most impressive fortresses of the entire region, dating back to the Illyrian times.
 We learn here about local legends, explore the ruins and enjoy beautiful views over the rugged landscapes.

 Day 15: Tirana Sightseeing